Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Introduction

-Let us consider the problem of local path planning in which a robot with a limited vision range moves on an environmental map in 2D avoiding polygonal obstacles, see~\cite{BinhAnHoai2021,Kunvhev2006}.
+Let us consider a problem of local path planning in which a robot with a limited vision range moves in an environmental map in 2D avoiding obstacles that are polygons, see~\cite{BinhAnHoai2021,Kunvhev2006}.
+Notice that the robot does not have all information about obstacles except for the coordinates of starting and ending points (see Figure~\ref{fig:vision-range}).
 Avoiding obstacles requires that paths do not intersect with the interior of these obstacles.
-Except for reaching the goal, saving time and reducing lengths of motion paths are also important.
+Apart from reaching the goal, saving time and reducing lengths of motion paths are also important.
 Let us assume the robot is at $q$ of the map.
 In the process of discovering the map, the robot might return to some position, says $p$, which does not belong to the current robot's vision.
-Although $p$ has not yet been traversed by the robot, $p$ was marked and ranked in the past.
-For example, the robot reaches a dead-end or $p$ has a higher rank than that of $q$, where the rank of each direction evaluates the possibility of leading to the goal from that direction, see Fig.~\ref{fig:moving-range}(ii).
-Therefore optimizing the path from $q$ to $p$ is established in this paper.
+Although $p$ has not yet been traversed by the robot, $p$ was marked and ranked in the past (for more detail, see Section~\ref{sect:autonomous_robot}).
+Therefore, optimizing the path from $q$ to $p$ is established in this paper.
 A popular approach of path planning algorithms for robots is to use one available trajectory for returning.
-The trajectory is indeed the shortest path joining $p$ and $q$ in graph $G$ whose nodes are obtained from local information of the positions the robot has traversed in the past.
+The trajectory is indeed the shortest path joining $p$ and $q$ in a graph $G$ whose nodes are obtained from local information of the positions that the robot has traversed in the past and whose edges are radial segments connecting nodes.
 The approach appears in path planning algorithms using graph search-based methods ~\cite{Brooks1985,Warren1993}, potential field algorithms~\cite{Glavaski2009,Rosell2005}, and roadmap algorithms~\cite{Hsu2007,Lad2004}.
-To make the robot move effectively, Binh et al.~\cite{BinhAnHoai2021} proposed an autonomous robot operation algorithm in which they pay attention to finding a geometric shortest path to replace the available trajectory obtained from $G$.
-The problem of optimizing paths for returning states that \begin{itemize} \item[(P$^*$)] \textit{Find a path (or shortest path) joining $p$ and $q$ avoiding the obstacles, which is shorter than the available trajectory obtained from $G$. } \end{itemize} Section~\ref{sect:autonomous_robot} descriptions of how the regions that the robot traverses to return are defined as sequences of bundles of line segments, which helps the problem be converted to a geometric problem.
-Thus instead of solving Problem (P$^*$), Binh et al. in~\cite{BinhAnHoai2021} deal with a special case of the problem of finding the shortest path joining two points along a sequence of line segments, namely \begin{itemize} \item[(P)] \textit{Find the shortest path joining $p$ and $q$ along a sequence $\mathcal{F}$ of bundles of line segments in 2D. } \end{itemize} They used the idea of the rubber band technique of Li and Klette (with some modifications which are established in Section~\ref{sect:numerical_results}) to find approximately the shortest path joining two points along a sequence of bundles of line segments as a phase of the path planning problem.
-Whenever the robot moves to a position marked in the past but which does not belong to the current robot's vision, Li and Klette's technique is called to find an approximate shortest path along a sequence of bundles of line segments.
+To make the robot move effectively, An et al.~\cite{AnPatent2023,BinhAnHoai2021} proposed an autonomous robot operation algorithm in which they pay attention to finding a geometric shortest path to replace with the available trajectory obtained from $G$.
+The problem of optimizing paths for returning states that \begin{itemize} \item[(P$^*$)] \textit{Find a path (or shortest path) joining $p$ and $q$ avoiding the obstacles, that is shorter than the available trajectory obtained from the graph $G$. } \end{itemize} Section~\ref{sect:autonomous_robot} describes how the regions that the robot traverses from $p$ to $q$ are defined as sequences of bundles of line segments by that Problem (P$^*$) can be converted to a geometric problem.
+Thus instead of solving Problem (P$^*$), An et al. in~\cite{AnPatent2023,BinhAnHoai2021} dealt with the SP problem for bundles of line segments by the rubber band technique of Li and Klette with cutting off line segments, which are established in Section~\ref{sect:numerical_results}.